PacificBiosciences/ccs/docs/faq/reads-bam.md

 We **strongly** advise against filtering by anything than predicted accuracy, BAM tag `rq`.
 The `rq` tag is the best predictor for read quality.
 Number of passes is not reliable enough and you might discard too much data.
-This `np` tag is an implementation detail that is guaranteed to be present in future _ccs_ versions.
+This `np` tag is an implementation detail that is not guaranteed to be present in future _ccs_ versions.